xCrystal/crystal-randofuser/README.md

 - Minor bug fixes and improvements

 ### v1.2
-- Fix wrong species bug with special evolutions
+- Fixed wrong species bug with special evolutions
 - Johto starters are now available to be caught in the catch 'em all mode

+### v1.3
+- Added type priorities
+- Ready-to-randofuse ROMs are provided rather than .ips patch files.
+Don't tell your uncle who works at Nintendo about this